Signature Healthcare of Savannah Review: Strengths and Challenges

 Questions to ask during tours

 Ask about financing options and payment plans, Medicare and Medicaid acceptance, utilities included in the rate, extra charges for amenities, and late payment policies.
-The facility provides 2.9 hours of daily nursing care.
+The facility provides about 3.35 hours of total nurse staffing per resident per day.
 Make sure this matches your loved one's needs.

 Conclusion